Thomas & Friends: All Engines Go: United Kingdom

 The Race for the Sodor Cup special was released on DVD on February 14, 2022.

 Reception

-Thomas & Friends: All Engines Go received generally unfavorable reviews.
+Thomas & Friends: All Engines Go received generally negative reviews.
 The premiere of the series, along with trailers and other promotional material, were met with immense criticism from fans of the original series and parents, largely towards the new redesigns of the characters.
 Joly Herman at Common Sense Media summed up her review of the series by saying, "as cute, fun, adventurous as this series might be to young viewers, it has lost some of the character that the original show enjoyed."

 Britt Allcroft, who produced the first seven series of Thomas & Friends, expressed disdain with All Engines Go, stating the series lacked the "magic" of the original series.

 Accolades

 The series won Best Preschool Series in the inaugural Collision Awards in 2024.